boot-clj/boot/README.md

 ```
 $ boot build
 ```

 Tasks are functions that return pipelines.
 Pipelines compose functionally to produce new pipelines.
+If you've used [transducers][7] or [ring middleware][8] this pattern should be familiar.
 The `pom` and `install` functions we used in the definition of `build` are, in fact, the same functions that were called when we used them on the command line before.
 Boot's command line parsing implicitly composes them; in our task we compose them using Clojure's `comp` function.

 ## Hacking Boot

 To build boot from source you will need:

-* Java 7+
+* JDK 1.7
 * GNU make
 * maven 3
-* launch4j
+* launch4j (optional)
 * bash shell, wget

 In a terminal in the project directory do:

 ```
+$ make deps
 $ make install
 ```

 Jars for all of the boot components will be created and installed to your local Maven repository.
-The executables `bin/boot` and `bin/boot.exe` will be created, as well.
+The executables `bin/boot.sh` and `bin/boot.exe` (if you have launch4j available) will be created, as well.

 ## Attribution